wp-plugins/51degreesmobi/README.txt

 If you have not set up FTP access, or if there are problems with the above unzip the plugin to /wp-content/plugins/

-1. After completing either of the above, to change settings:
+After installation, the plugin has several options you may wish to change:

 *  Open the Wordpress admin dashboard.